 The right data type can lead to more compact memory representations, better cache utilization, and more efficient CPU instructions.
 This is another case of where having a smaller memory footprint allows for higher utilization of the CPU since computers tend to be memory-constrained in speed.

-On some CPUs, you may find performance if using the smallest data type that can accurately represent your data.
+On some CPUs, you may find performance by using the smallest data type that can accurately represent your data.
 For example, prefer Int32 over Int64 if your values will never exceed 32-bit integer range.
 For floating-point numbers, use Float32 instead of Float64 if the reduced precision is acceptable for your calculations.
 These smaller types not only save memory but also allow for more efficient vectorized operations (see Chapter 11) on modern CPUs.

 Warning

 As a rough guideline, if your data naturally fits within 64 bits (e.g. Float64 or Int64), starting there is often the best balance of performance and simplicity.
 You can experiment with smaller types if you know your values never exceed certain ranges and memory footprint is critical.
-However, always benchmark to confirm any gains—simply using a smaller type does not guarantee improved throughput on modern CPUs.
+However, always benchmark to confirm any gains - simply using a smaller type does not guarantee improved throughput on modern CPUs.

 For collections, choose appropriate container types based on your use case.
 Arrays are efficient for calculations that loop through all or most elements, while Dictionaries are better for sparse look-ups or outside of the “hot loop” portion of a computation.